commercialhaskell/curator/rfc/001_constraintsV2.md

 that's much of an issue.
 I would prefer to not have to do this... but I think it's necessary to keep people sane.

+EDIT: Another idea which I would prefer.
+Extend `curator` with some helper commands to do these.
+E.g. `curator disable <package>
+<comment>`.
+I'd need to test how the decode/encode round trip behaves,
+I don't want it to arbitrarily reorder everything all of the time.

 ### Range shorthand
 We can still allow `- package < range` for bounds as well as `range:` if no other properties are set.
 I'd lean towards not allowing it as